 CREATION TRANSACTION FEE.
 A purchase (i.e., creation) transaction fee is imposed for the transfer and other transaction costs associated with the purchase of Creation Units (the "Creation Transaction Fee"), and investors will be required to pay a Creation Transaction Fee regardless of the number of Creation Units created in the transaction.
 The Funds may adjust the Creation Transaction Fee from time to time based upon actual experience.
-The standard fixed Creation Transaction Fee for each Fund will be \$300.
+The standard fixed Creation Transaction Fee for each Fund will be \$300 and a variable fee of up to 2% of the amount of the order.
 Investors who use the services of a broker or other such intermediary may be charged a fee for such services.
 Investors are responsible for the fixed costs of transferring the securities constituting the Deposit Securities to the account of the Trust.